JoelNiklaus/joelniklaus.github.io/_posts/2024-10-24-ideas-for-peer-review-system.md

 FLawN-T5: An Empirical Examination of Effective Instruction-Tuning Data Mixtures for Legal Reasoning: 3 => conference One Law, Many Languages: Benchmarking Multilingual Legal Reasoning for Judicial Support: 3 + 1 => unpublished -->

+# The Broken Peer Review System: Some Ideas for fixing it

 ## What is the Problem?